 Automatic Director Grants.
 In addition to other awards for which non-employee directors may otherwise be eligible, the Incentive Plan provides for the automatic grant of options and RSUs to our non-employee directors.
 Each non-employee director who first becomes a member of the Board after March 7, 2007, whether through election by the stockholders or appointment by the Board to fill a vacancy, will receive an initial option to purchase 30,000 Shares, except for those directors who become non-employee directors by ceasing to be employee directors.
 Non-employee directors who, after March 7, 2007, are then serving as directors and who have been directors for at least 6 months will receive an annual option to purchase 10,000 Shares and an annual award of 3,000 RSUs on the date of each annual meeting of our stockholders.
 All options granted under the automatic grant provisions have a term of 7 years and an exercise price equal to fair market value of our common stock on the date of grant.
-Each initial option to purchase 30,000 Shares becomes exercisable as to one-fourth of the Shares subject thereto on each annual option to purchase 10,000 Shares exercisable, and each annual award of 3,000 RSUs vest, as to 100% of the Shares subject to the respective option on the earlier of the one-year anniversary of the date of grant or the date of the next annual meeting of the Company's stockholders, provided that the non-employee director remains a director through such date.
+Each initial option to purchase 30,000 Shares becomes exercisable as to one-fourth of the Shares subject thereto on each anniversary of its date of grant, provided the non-employee director remains a director through each such date.
+Each annual option to purchase 10,000 Shares becomes exercisable, and each annual award of 3,000 RSUs vest, as to 100% of the Shares subject to the respective option on the earlier of the one-year anniversary of the date of grant or the date of the next annual meeting of the Company's stockholders, provided that the non-employee director remains a director through such date.
 The annual awards of 3,000 RSUs that vest will be settled in Shares.
 The Plan Administrator in its discretion may change and otherwise revise the terms of automatic director grants, including, without limitation, the number of Shares and exercise prices for awards granted on or after the date of such change or revision